josmar-crwdstffng/angular/aio/README.md

 * **API docs**: descriptions of the modules, classes, interfaces, decorators, etc that make up the Angular platform.
 API docs are generated directly from the source code.
-The source code is contained in TypeScript files, located in the `angular/packages` folder.
+The source code is contained in TypeScript files, located in the `angular/packages` directory.
 Each API item may have a preceding comment, which contains JSDoc style tags and content.
 The content is written in markdown.

 * **Other content**: guides, tutorials, and other marketing material.
-All other content is written using markdown in text files, located in the `angular/aio/content` folder.
+All other content is written using markdown in text files, located in the `angular/aio/content` directory.
-More specifically, there are sub-folders that contain particular types of content: guides, tutorial and marketing.
+More specifically, there are sub-directories that contain particular types of content: guides, tutorial and marketing.

 * **Code examples**: code examples need to be testable to ensure their accuracy.
 Also, our examples have a specific look and feel and allow the user to copy the source code.
 For larger